 Car subscriptions can provide access to a range of vehicles, including luxury models, that might be unaffordable to buy or lease.
 They also allow subscribers to try out different cars over time, which can be a great way to test drive various models before making a long-term commitment.

-For business owners, car subscriptions can offer a flexible and cost-effective solution for company cars.
+For business professionals and company directors, car subscriptions can offer a flexible and cost-effective transportation for company cars whilst avoiding traditional ownership expenses.
 They can easily scale up or down the number of vehicles as needed, and the subscription fee often includes insurance, maintenance, and roadside assistance, simplifying fleet management.

 Salary sacrifice is available too, which can be offered to employees.
 Read our guide on sal-sac schemes for EVs.